Day trading stocks-Is it a real work-from-home opportunity?

 In order to treat day trading stocks like a work-from-home business, a day trader needs the right equipment.
 Traders should invest in a trading machine and trading software.
 Day traders should also have two monitors to watch charts and data.

 The most important day trading equipment may be a steady internet connection.
 With a reliable wi-fi connection, traders have less risk of missing important trades if there’s an internet crash.
-A backup internet connection is also recommended for day traders working from home.
+A backup internet connection is also recommended for traders who are day trading at home.

 Why is there a resurgence in day trading stocks?